harshalm-iitb/NPS-UPS/README.md

 # NPS vs UPS Corpus Comparison for IAS Officers

 ## Overview
-This Python script calculates and compares the corpus of an IAS officer under the **Unfunded Pension Scheme (UPS)** and the **National Pension Scheme (NPS)**.
-It considers various factors such as career progression, pay commission rises, fitment factors, inflation, voluntary retirement (VRS), extraordinary leave (EOL) with no pay, **Dearness Relief (DR)**, and scenarios where the officer's **age of death occurs before retirement**.
-Additionally, it includes **spouse benefits**, where the legally wedded spouse receives **60% of the officer's pension** until their death.
+This program compares the benefits of the National Pension System (NPS) and the Unfunded Pension Scheme (UPS) for IAS officers.
+It calculates monthly salary progression, NPS corpus, and UPS corpus, and provides a detailed comparison across different death ages.

 ---